convene - collaborate - create The Underserved Initiatives

 SAGA supports Magical Bridge community concept parks.
 Magical Bridge is revising the mission, vision, and values of the community part in unique and inclusive ways that are being recognized throughout the nation.
-Their Redwood City, Red Morton Park, was compiled in 2021 and is a touchstone public park unlike any other in terms of size and scope of benefits to the community.
+Their Redwood City, Red Morton Park, was compiled in 2021 and is a touchstone public park unlike any other in terms of its size and scope of benefits to the community.

 Redwood City Library Foundation

 SAGA brought fellow grantee About-Face into the Redwood City Library program curriculum.
-This programing served to help young women deal with the pressures that the media and society put on them to look, think, and act unrealistically.
+This programming served to help young women deal with the pressures that the media and society put on them to look, think, and act unrealistically.
 Specifically, they educate on body image issues and managing expectations.